Why choose building and construction?

 An extra $100K extra in your pocket

 Four years after gaining a qualification, a graduated apprentice could be over $100K better off than a university graduate.
 Apprentices earn a wage as they go, so they don't end up with massive student debt.
-That equals half a house in many parts of the country – or a bathroom in Auckland.
+That equals a good deposit for a house in many parts of the country – or a bathroom in Auckland.

 A diverse range of trade choices